timbersaw-jugg/timbersaw-jugg/README.md

 ### 🧠 Career Objectives

-- 🔧 **Short-Term**: To secure an **AI Engineer** role where I can apply my skills in building, automating, and deploying ML pipelines.
+- 🔧 **Short-Term**: To secure an **AI/ML Engineer** role where I can apply my skills in building, automating, and deploying ML pipelines.
 - 🚀 **Long-Term**: To specialize in **Computer Vision** and advanced **MLOps**, designing and managing scalable, production-grade deep learning systems.

 ---